Other Youth Topics

 National Technical Assistance Center for the Education of Youth Who Are Neglected, Delinquent, or At-Risk (NDTAC)

-This website serves as an information hub, technical assistance center, resource for program evaluation and data reporting, and a facilitator of information and peer-to-peer learning in relation to educational programming for youth who are neglected, delinquent, or at-risk of entering the juvenile justice system.
+The National Technical Assistance Center for the Education of Youth Who Are Neglected, Delinquent, or At-Risk (NDTAC) website serves as an information hub, a technical assistance center, a resource for program evaluation and data reporting, and a facilitator of information and peer-to-peer learning in relation to educational programming for youth who are neglected, delinquent, or at risk of entering the juvenile justice system.
 Users can access webinars and conferences on the site and explore resources for parents, families, and service providers for neglected or delinquent youth.

 You Got This!
 Educational Pathways for Youth Transitioning from Juvenile Justice Facilities (PDF, 12 pages)

 This guide offers youth who are transitioning from the juvenile justice system back into their communities and schools with a framework of tips and resources.
-It informs youth and professionals working closely with incarcerated youth of the rights juveniles are entitled to both within the system and at school.
-The guide includes a roadmap of juvenile detention to school re-enrollment, a re-enrollment checklist, community resources and organizations, a student bill of rights, and more.
+It informs youth and professionals working closely with incarcerated youth of the rights that juveniles are entitled to both within the system and at school.
+The guide includes a roadmap of juvenile detention to school reenrollment, a reenrollment checklist, community resources and organizations, a student bill of rights, and more.

 Reentry Starts Here: A Guide for Youth in Long-Term Juvenile Corrections and Treatment Programs (PDF, 36 pages)

-This youth-centered toolkit equips incarcerated minors with a guide on what to expect upon reentry and what footwork they should be doing both while they are still in a juvenile correctional facility and well after.
-The guide is organized into two sections: planning for reentry while in placement and successful reentry into your community.
-Included are descriptions regarding common barriers youth may encounter upon reentry as well as tools and action steps to help them overcome those barriers.
+This youth-centered toolkit equips incarcerated minors with a guide on what to expect upon reentry and what footwork they should be doing while they are still in a juvenile correctional facility and well after.
+The guide has into two sections: (a) planning for reentry while in placement and (b) successful reentry into your community.
+Included are descriptions regarding common barriers that youth may encounter upon reentry as well as tools and action steps to help them overcome those barriers.

 Making the Right Turn: A Research Update on Evidence-Based and Promising Post-Exit Supports for Formerly Incarcerated Youth (PDF, 28 pages)

-This research brief describes evidence-based and promising post-exist supports for formerly incarcerated youth.
-The brief describes support approaches to be implemented by practitioners dealing with newly released youth and their families at the following levels: school-based preparatory experiences, career preparation and work-based learning experiences, youth development and leadership opportunities, connecting activities (supporting and community services), and family involvement and supports.
+This research brief describes evidence-based and promising post-exit supports for formerly incarcerated youth.
+It describes support approaches to be implemented by practitioners dealing with newly released youth and their families at the following levels: school-based preparatory experiences, career preparation and work-based learning experiences, youth development and leadership opportunities, connecting activities (supporting and community services), and family involvement and supports.

 References